tevora-threat/Scout/README.md

 1. TeslaUSB (https://github.com/marcone/teslausb).
 2. ALPR-Unconstrained (https://github.com/sergiomsilva/alpr-unconstrained).
 3. Facenet (found at https://github.com/davidsandberg/facenet) and facenet_trt (https://github.com/JerryJiaGit/facenet_trt).
-4. TeslaJS (https://github.com/mseminatore/TeslaJS) built off of the original work of Tim Dorr (https://tesla-api.timdorr.com/)
+4. TeslaJS (https://github.com/mseminatore/TeslaJS) build off the original work of Tim Dorr (https://tesla-api.timdorr.com/)
 5. The whole team at Tevora (https://threat.tevora.com).

 ## Information

-Scout is a simple to install, and simple to use tool for analyzing video data from Tesla Model S, 3 and X camera feeds.
+Scout is a simple to install (at v1.0), and simple to use tool for analyzing video data from Tesla Model S, 3 and X camera feeds.

 Scout is intended to be built on an Nividia Jetson Xavier or Nano, but you may use a Raspberry Pi 4 if real time notification isn't a priority.

-For detailed background on this project, check out this in-depth [WIRED article](https://www.wired.com/story/tesla-surveillance-detection-scout/).
+Detailed documentation coming shortly.

 # First Things First (Polling Data)

 Even if you don't yet have the hardware necessary to start running inference with Scout, you can start polling your vehicle, so that at least you can start to capture your historical trip data.
 Scout utilizes [TeslaJS](https://github.com/mseminatore/TeslaJS) for polling.

-Once your MongoDB instance is up and running, update the `CHANGEME` sections of `scripts/TeslaJS/poll.js`.
+NOTE: Replate all CHANGEME areas in code

 If you'd like to restart the poll script automatically if it crashes (internet outage or similar), uncomment lines 3 and 4 of `setup.sh`, and comment line 5.